hamzairshad02/IntelXDataExtractor/README.md

 # **Intelligence X Data Extractor**

-A powerful Python script for **extracting and analyzing Intelligence X `.zip` archives** containing leaked data.
-This script processes the archive, extracts relevant credentials and metadata, and **filters the data to keep only the oldest records per unique Email + Password pair**.
+A powerful Python script for extracting and analyzing Intelligence X `.zip` archives containing leaked data.
+This script processes the archive, extracts relevant credentials and metadata, and filters the data in a separate file to indicate the first leaked instance of the leaked credentials per unique Email + Password pair.

 ---

 ## **🔹 Features**
 - Extracts data from **Intelligence X** `.zip` archives.
 - Saves all extracted credentials, emails, and passwords in structured files.
-- **Filters and keeps only the oldest entry** per **Email + Password** in `filtered.xlsx`.
+- **Filters and keeps only the oldest entry** per **Email + Password** in `filtered.xlsx` to indicate the first leaked instance of the credentials.
 - Works on **Windows, macOS, and Linux** (uses `pathlib` for cross-platform compatibility).
 - Implements **error handling** for user input.